GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

   </video>

 {% Aside %}
 In this example, the element is loaded when it enters the viewport and you can see it happening in the video above.
 You can avoid that delay and create smoother user-experience by starting to load elements a little before they enter the viewport.
-The [`rootMargin`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Creating_an_intersection_observer) property allows you to define margins around the target element which effectively grow (or shrink) the area that triggers the `isIntersecting` change.
+Use [`rootMargin`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Creating_an_intersection_observer) property to define margins around the target element which effectively grow (or shrink) the area that triggers the `isIntersecting` change.
 {% endAside %}

 ## Preconnect to required origins